adjohnston85/Lamia/snakemake/README.md

 - **umi_prefix**: Defines the prefix used by Fastp to paste in front of the UMI and by Gencore to identify the UMI. (e.g. `umi_prefix=UMI`)

 - **whole_experiment**: This option is a boolean (true/false) flag that controls whether all SRAs with the same experiment accession (i.e., different runs of the same sample) will be identified in an SQL database, downloaded and processed.
 If specified, only one SRA needs to be provided in the of the SRA specified in the file_prefixes option.
 This option will also automatically append that experiment accession to the sample name, and therefore only 'tissue_subtissue_healthStatus' needs to be provided as the sample_name.
-Also, if `project_dir` is not provided, this variable will be set to the SRA's study accession. **Note:** this option causes a delay in pipeline initation resulting from the SQL database search. (e.g. `whole_experiment=True`)
+Also, if `project_dir` is not provided, this variable will be set to the SRA's study accession. **Note**: this option causes a delay in pipeline initation resulting from the SQL database search. (e.g. `whole_experiment=True`)

 Use these configuration options to customize and configure your Majel pipeline for your specific sequencing data and analysis requirements.